 - Functions through uniform iterations known as sprints that last between 1-2 weeks, which enables project teams to ship software with uninterrupted consistency.

-- A highly visual framework that presents project details in a concise manner.
+- Kanban is a highly visual framework that presents project details in a concise manner.

-- Sorts workflow management through online Kanban boards that are easily customized.
+- It sorts workflow management through online Kanban boards that are easily customized.

 - Kanban Boards apply multiple swimlanes categorized by key details such as project status and roles.